List of ships in The Adventures of Tintin: Inspiration sources

 In the mid-1930s, Hergé began to focus more on the realism in his works, conducting extensive research before each adventure.
 Therefore, most of the elements from industrial arts are perfectly identifiable, as pointed out by literary critic Philippe Goddin.

 As the world of the sea and boats is not familiar to the author, he made efforts to enhance his knowledge in this area.
 Starting in 1935, he subscribed to the marine magazine Wandelaer et sur l'eau and sought guidance from the writer and collector Alexandre Berqueman, for whom he designated the cover of a book titled Belgian Maritime Museums.
 Moreover, Hergé would occasionally visit the Ten Reuken park in the Brussels suburbs to observe model enthusiasts.

 Scale model of Brillant, the vessel in Louis XIV's fleet that inspired the design of La Licorne.

 In early 1942, he gathered a wealth of written and iconographic documentation to prepare for writing The Secret of the Unicorn, the eleventh volume of the series.
 He relied in particular on the model collection of Prince Rodolphe de Croÿ and scale models provided by the Chauveau brothers, antique dealers from Brussels.
 These documents included numerous sketches of vessels inspired by those of the French Royal Navy, even though Hergé likely never visited the National Maritime Museum in Paris.
 He also initiated a collaboration with model maker Gérard Liger-Belair, manager of a model shop in Brussels.
 Hergé commissioned him to create an accurate model of The Unicorn to verify the ship's conformity with his drawings and to realistically represent it from different angles.

 During the preparation of The Red Sea Sharks in 1956, Hergé consulted numerous works, including an illustrated edition of Secrets of the Red Sea by Henry de Monfreid, several issues of the Revue maritime, and the book A Submariner of the Royal Navy by Edward Young.
-He also wnt in a four-day voyage aboard the cargo ship Reine-Astrid with his assistant Bob de Moor, which travelled between Antwerp and Gothenburg.
+He also went in a four-day voyage aboard the cargo ship Reine-Astrid with his assistant Bob de Moor, which travelled between Antwerp and Gothenburg.
 The photos and sketches taken during this trip were used to draw the sequences where the characters navigate on the Ramona.
 All the other ships depicted in the album were also drawn from photographs of real models, meticulously documented by Hergé using the research he had accumulated throughout his career.